 If a blood cancer patient is a good candidate for a blood and marrow transplant, they must be matched with a donor with the same human leukocyte antigen (HLA) type.
-Finding a matched donor for marrow is different and much more complex than finding a matched blood donor.
+Finding a matched donor for a blood or marrow transplant is different and much more complex than finding a matched donor for a blood transfusion.
 This is because HLA is a type of protein, or marker, found on most cells in your body.
 Your immune system uses HLA markers to know which cells belong in your body and which do not.

 HLA markers used in matching are inherited.
 Some ethnic groups have more complex tissue types than others, so a person's best chance of matching with a donor is usually with someone who is of the same ethnicity.

 In addition to ethnicity, age is also a determining factor for being a donor to a patient who needs a transplant.
-Medical research has shown that cells from younger donors lead to better long-term survival for patients after the transplant.
-Because of this, more than 95 percent of donations are made from donors who are between the age of 18 and 44.
+Medical research has shown that cells from younger donors lead to more successful transplants.
+Because of this, more than 86 percent of donations are made from donors who are between the age of 18 and 44.

 If you are a member of a racial or ethnic minority or are in the targeted age range for donors, your bone marrow could make the difference of life in a blood cancer patient.
 If you are interested in joining the Be The Match Registry, you can find more information and register by visiting their website.